-(2) Each of our employees to whom we have granted equity (including Mr. Colson, Mr. Daley, Mr. Hamman, Ms. Johnson and Mr. Ramirez) has entered into a stockholders agreement pursuant to which they granted an irrevocable voting proxy with respect to all of the shares of our common stock they have acquired from us and any shares they may acquire from us in the future to a stockholders committee currently consisting of Mr. Colson, Mr. Daley and Mr. Ramirez.
+(2) Each of our employees to whom we have granted equity has entered into a stockholders agreement pursuant to which they granted an irrevocable voting proxy with respect to all of the shares of our common stock they have acquired from us and any shares they may acquire from us in the future to a stockholders committee currently consisting of Mr. Colson, Mr. Daley and Mr. Ramirez.
 All shares subject to the stockholders agreement are voted in accordance with the majority decision of those three members.
 Shares originally subject to the agreement cease to be subject to it when sold by the employee or upon the termination of the employee's employment with us.